WindWZQ/AndroidProtobufDemo/README.md

 # AndroidProtobufDemo
-This project is a demo to use protobufjava and protobufjavalite on android.
+This project is a demo to use Protobuf Java and Protobuf Java Lite on Android.

 ## WebSite
 ### Protobuf Java and Protobuf Java Lite